Gerold103/serverbox/bench/result_mpscqueue/README.md

 In busy-loop benchmarks the mutex contention is incomparable - the lock-free queue simply always has 0 mutex contention.

-In blocking consumption benchmarks the `mg::common::Signal` adds some contention even to the lock-free queue, because it has a mutex inside.
+In blocking consumption benchmarks the `mg::box::Signal` adds some contention even to the lock-free queue, because it has a mutex inside.
 But nonetheless the lock-free queue remains faster and has generally much less contention.
 Often the difference is 1-2 orders of magnitude.
-But in rare cases the blocking consumption can have more contention in `mg::common::Signal` while giving higher RPS.
+But in rare cases the blocking consumption can have more contention in `mg::box::Signal` while giving higher RPS.
 Unclear yet why that happened.
 Could be the bench being too unstable or the signal having hidden perf issues.